IoannisKaragiannis/LinearAlgebra/README.md

 Assuming you are using Linux, an error-log file will be stored under the /tmp/LinearAlgebra/ directory.
 This will be helpful to detect bugs in your code related to *LinearAlgebra* lib.
+If you are working on an OS other than Linux the functions within *mylog.h* file will not work.
+But this problematic behaviour will only occur in the case an exception is thrown.
+In this case a message will pop up on your IDE's console anyways.
+So, don't worry.

 # DEMO